 Substituting comp time for overtime

-Back in 2009, three Bank of America bank tellers came forward with allegations that the bank’s company-wide policies resulted in serious FLSA violations committed not only against them, but 185,000 employees.
-According to the plaintiffs, the bank required employees to work before and after shifts without pay, understaffed their call centers, enforced poor scheduling policies, and compensated employees with compensatory time (comp time) instead of overtime.
+Back in 2009, three Bank of America bank tellers came forward with allegations that the bank’s company-wide policies resulted in serious FLSA violations committed not only against them but 185,000 employees.
+According to the plaintiffs, the bank required employees to work before and after shifts without pay, understaffed their call centers, enforced poor scheduling policies, and compensating employees with compensatory time (comp time) instead of overtime.

 Classifying workers as exempt for overtime

 Improperly classifying employees is a costly mistake that employers commit time and time again (intentionally or not).
 Unfortunately, the consequences can be dire, as was the case with Ecolab Inc., which paid a whopping $29 million class action settlement in April of 2013 to resolve claims that it improperly classified hundreds of contracted exterminators, denying them overtime.